Bluesky-source/MTGlu/README.md

 ## 🍬 Datasets

-In this work based on the OhioT1DM dataset and a real dataset.
+This work based on the OhioT1DM dataset and a real dataset.

 OhioT1DM data: http://smarthealth.cs.ohio.edu/OhioT1DM-dataset.html.